Provider-Based or Hospital-Based Outpatient Clinics FAQs

 Where can I call with my financial questions or concerns?

 If you have questions, please contact Patient Financial Services at 802.747.1751 or toll free at 877.233.4561, or visit the Financial Counselors who are adjacent to the Patient Access Department in the main Hospital building.
+For patient estimates, please contact the Financial Counselors at 802.747.1648.
 If you already have received services and have questions pertaining to your statement, please call the telephone number referenced on your bill.